ibmiti/Trees/README.md

              /   \      /      \
            (9)  (37)   (104) (144)

-Q: What are unbalanced Binary Search Trees?:
+Q: What are unbalanced Binary Search Trees?   :
 A: where nodes are only inserted on one branch left or right - which becomes sort of a linked-list

-Q: what are the pros and cons of BST?:
+Q: what are the pros and cons of BST?   :
 A:

     1. most operations on BST's are faster than O(n)
     2. they are ordered
     3. we can keep the nodes anywhere in memory leading to a flexibility in size which is to say ; we can keep growing our tree dynamically

-Q: What are the cons of using BST?:
+Q: What are the cons of using BST?   :
 A: There are no constant run-time operations of O(1), all operations require traversal